fg6/EBI_NGS_Assembly/README.md

-      assemblies/miniasm.fasta             E.Coli contig assembly from MiniAsm using the nanopore.fastq reads assemblies/spades_contigs.fasta      E.Coli contig assembly from SPAdes using the Miseq reads assemblies/spades_scaffolds.fasta    E.Coli scaffold assembly from SPAdes using the Miseq reads
+      assemblies/miniasm.fasta             E.Coli contig assembly from MiniAsm using the nanopore.fastq reads assemblies/spades_contigs.fasta      E.Coli contig assembly from SPAdes using the Miseq reads assemblies/spades_scaffolds.fasta    E.Coli scaffold assembly from SPAdes using the Miseq reads assemblies/spades_hybrid_contigs.fasta      E.Coli contig assembly from SPAdes using the Miseq and the ONT reads assemblies/spades_hybrid_scaffolds.fasta    E.Coli scaffold assembly from SPAdes using the Miseq and the ONT reads

+The assemblies in the data/assemblies folder are the same that the scripts below will generate, and are provided as a way to check the results.

 ## Run the examples
 Run each script from the main folder EBI_NGS_Assembly; if a script needs input files, provide the files including  their relative location.